sprashanthv-dev/sprashanthv-dev/README.md

-- 👋 Hi, I’m Prashanth Vamanan, a software developer from India.
+- 👋 Hi, I’m Prashanth Vamanan Srinivasan, a former senior software engineer at Vassar Labs, Hyderabad, India.
+- 📕 I'm currently pursuing my graduate studies in Computer Science at the University of Colorado, Boulder.
 - 👀 I’m interested in full stack web development and game development.
+- 🌐 I enjoy building and researching about distributed systems and computer networks.
-- 🌱 I’m proficient in Angular, Node.js and Spring Boot.
-Currently developing projects to strengthen my knowledge.
+- 🌱 I’m proficient in HTML, CSS, JavaScript, Angular, Node.js, ExpressJS and Spring Boot.
 - 💞️ I’m looking to collaborate on web development related projects.
+- 👨‍💻 I love creating useful software and I am constantly building new side projects to solidify my technical skills.
 - 📫 How to reach me - Feel free to shoot an email - sprashanthv.dev@gmail.com

 <!---